My Funniest Year

 - Paul Wheeler

-- Paul Young, Francesca Palmer and Cameron Banks
+- Paul Young, Francesca Palmer, Cameron Banks and Andrew Mackenzie-Betty

 A comedian tells the story of an entire year to an audience at London's Hackney Empire theatre.
 Over the course of their two-hour stand-up set, the host recounts the most embarrassing, entertaining and memorable stories of their chosen year, illustrating them with the best and funniest clips from the time.